sitiporn/Reading-paper/possible_main/Efficient_intent_detect.md

   - stack mulilayer percepton on top of fixed representation, followed by softmax layer for multi-class

-  2.1
+  -  rely on the standard BERT-based fine-tuing for classifcation

+  1.1
         input -> ConverT -> o1
         input -> USE -> o2

-  2.2  concatenate o1 and o2
+  1.2  concatenate o1 and o2
-  2.3  feed concatenate to same classificaion architecture
+  1.3  feed concatenate to same classificaion architecture

+  - they train only classifier without encoders
+  - use the mean-pooled "sequence o/p"
+  - pool is the sub-word embeddings as sentence representation

 2. what are good at ?